techgrounds/techgrounds-Rogier1978/05_Azure_1/AZ-06 Virtual Machines.md

 ![](https://github.com/techgrounds/techgrounds-Rogier1978/blob/main/00_includes/05_Azure_1/AZ_06%20vm%20inlog.png)

 ### Ervaren problemen
 Hardest part was the permission for the public key.
-Maybe use the WSL on Windows next time.
 The rest of the excersice was almost written step by step in the documentation.

 ### Resultaat
 The login was a succes